TodorSpasov1986/Project-1/README.md

 ### Read me File

-  -For the Readme file i used the sample tamplates Readme.md for Love Running and Code institute.
+- For the Readme file i used the sample tamplates Readme.md for Love Running and Code institute.

+### Acknowledgements

+-   My Mentor for continuous helpful feedback.

+-   Tutor support at Code Institute for their support.

+-   January 2023 slack group for their support and advices on our weekly calls